 An excellent strategy game that doubles up as a viable gateway to the world of digital war games, Unity of Command 2 does everything its predecessor did and more.
 By changing up the scenario design and adding in new elements like HQ’s and more meaningful meta-campaign, few repeats of the same mission will play out the same, although UoC has always had a trace of ‘puzzle’ DNA within it, which is still true but not to the same extend as the first game.

-Related: Here are some excellent war games on PC
+Related: Here are the best war games on PC

 Unity of Command 2 takes players to the more known waters of the Western front, starting with the closing stages of the battle for North Africa, before moving on to the invasion of Sicily, Italy before finally allowing you to re-live the Normandy campaigns.
 As you play through the grand campaign, your army units and HQs will grow and improve over time, and there’s also a light card mechanic that allows you to play a limited number of special actions that can make or break an offensive.

-Whichever way you cut it, BattleTech is a colossal title and a long time coming.
-A meaty, ruminative turn-based mech battler that does as much justice to its FASA tabletop roots as it does to making a ponderous, complex miniature game come alive in digital form.
-Its depth and sprawl is the product of thirty-odd years of lore and gaming, and the game most mech-heads were chasing.
+BattleTech is a meaty, ruminative turn-based mech battler that does as much justice to its FASA tabletop roots as it does to making a ponderous, complex miniature game come alive in digital form.
+Its depth and sprawl is the product of thirty-odd years of lore and gaming, and its one of the best mech games out there right now.

 At the time of writing, active development of BattleTech has ended as the studio moves to other projects, but they did release a lot of free content and three major expansions: Flashpoint, Urban Warfare & Heavy Metal.